Documentation

 2. You can't create test cases asynchronously. (opens in a new tab) Using an async globalSetup could work (opens in a new tab), but it can't import ESM and we're back to square one.

-Another limitation due to the lack of ESM support in Jest is the fact that getFixtures() doesn't incorporate Cosmos server plugins.
+Another limitation, originally due to the lack of ESM support in Jest, is the fact that getFixtures() doesn't incorporate Cosmos server plugins.
 The config hooks of server plugins usually auto-set the rendererUrl option in the user's Cosmos config.
 The Vite and Webpack plugins do this.
 With getFixtures(), however, we pass the renderer URL as a separate option after the Cosmos config.
+This might change in the future as this API can now be called in Vitest with full ESM support.